-This is known as one of the most venomous spiders on Earth.
-Instead of giving smaller bites, a Sydney Funnel-web Spider is known to always inject a full amount of venom into their victim.
-Atracotoxin, a chemical in its venom compound, is very dangerous to primates, including humans.
-One child died within 15 minutes of receiving a bite from this hazardous spider.
+The Sydney funnel-web spider is known as one of the most venomous spiders on Earth.
+Instead of giving smaller bites, this spider always injects a full amount of venom into their victim.
+Atracotoxin, a chemical in its venom compound, is very dangerous to primates, including humans, and most especially children.

 2. Six-eyed Sand Spider

-Although still very dangerous, this spider is known to not usually live near humans.
-It’s not very aggressive either, meaning that bites are mostly uncommon.
+Native to southern Africa, the six-eyed sand spider is only about two inches wide, and it’s reddish-brown to yellow in color without many distinct markings.
+Although still very dangerous, this spider doesn’t usually live near humans and isn’t the most aggressive.
+Therefore, bites are generally uncommon.
 It’s a cousin of recluses, another species of spider, although the venom is much more potent.
 Their bite is known to cause necrosis, blood clots, and extreme bleeding which may even result in death.

 1. Brazilian Wandering Spider

 In 2010, the Guinness World Records named this as the most venomous spider on Earth.
 It is extremely aggressive, and its vicious bite causes breathing problems and eventually asphyxiation.
-Oddly, its venom also causes priapism, which causes males to have long-lasting erections.
-Because of this, its venom is being studied in order to possibly combat Erectile Dysfunction Syndrome.
 Even after receiving an antidote, humans have still been known to perish after being bitten by this dangerous creature.